Fall Drives in the Berkshires

 Central to Southern Berkshires (Lenox-Stockbridge-Great Barrington)

-From Lenox, head to Stockbridge where the iconic Red Lion Inn sits at one of the best people-watching corners in the Berkshires.
-Chesterwood, Naumkeag, and the Norman Rockwell Museum are all good day trips for art and culture lovers.
-Each site also has walking trails that connect you to the picture-perfect beauty of autumn in the Berkshires.
-For an enjoyable day hike, there are well-mapped routes in the area maintained by the Berkshire Natural Resources Council, including Jackson Pond, Olivia’s Overlook (Yokun Ridge South), and Stevens Glen.
-If you are seeking a more curated approach, Berkshire Camino and Housatonic Heritage Walks offer myriad guided walks across the Berkshires.
+On Route 7 in Stockbridge, the iconic Red Lion Inn sits at one of the best people-watching corners in the Berkshires.
+For lovers of culture, art, and historic estates, there’s Chesterwood, Naumkeag, and the Norman Rockwell Museum nearby.
+All sit in picture-perfect settings with walking trails that connect you to the natural beauty of the Berkshires.
+For an enjoyable day hike, there are well-mapped routes in the area maintained by the Berkshire Natural Resources Council, including Jackson Pond, Olivia’s Overlook (Yokum Ridge South), and Stevens Glen.

-Wherever you are in the Berkshires this fall, there are comfortable places to stay with farm-to-table restaurants, microbreweries and wineries close by.
-Local orchards and farmer’s markets offer seasonal produce.
-And did we mention the fresh cider donuts at farm stands along the way?
+Wherever you are in the Berkshires this fall, there are comfortable places to stay with farm-to-table restaurants, microbreweries and wineries nearby.
+Be sure to also explore the tastes of the Berkshires at local farm stands, orchards, and farmer’s markets!

 Find more of what’s happening in the Berkshires this fall here.